 Trip cancellation and interruption insurance

-If your trip is cancelled or interrupted for covered reasons beyond your control, trip cancellation and interruption insurance can reimburse you in amounts up to $10,000 per person and up to $20,000 per trip.
+If your trip is canceled or interrupted for covered reasons beyond your control, trip cancellation and interruption insurance can reimburse you in amounts up to $10,000 per person and up to $20,000 per trip.

 The cardholder and immediate family members are covered by this perk, and the cardholder doesn’t even have to be traveling in order to use this coverage.
 However, you do have to pay for prepaid travel expenses with your credit card to qualify.

-You can read through your credit card’s full terms to see what is and isn’t covered, but Chase notes that the following situations tend to be included in this benefit: Accidental bodily injury; the loss of a life; sickness experienced by the cardholder, a traveling companion or an immediate family member of the cardholder or a traveling companion; severe weather that prevents the start or continuation a covered trip; terrorist activity or hijacking and jury duty or a court subpoena that cannot be avoided.
+You can read through your credit card’s full terms to see what is and isn’t covered, but Chase notes that the following situations tend to be included in this benefit: Accidental bodily injury; the loss of a life; sickness experienced by the cardholder, a traveling companion or an immediate family member of the cardholder or a traveling companion; severe weather that prevents the start or continuation a covered trip; terrorist activity or hijacking; and jury duty or a court subpoena that cannot be avoided.

-This coverage comes with plenty of exclusions too, such as pre-existing conditions, a change in plans or any trip that is longer than 60 days.
+This coverage comes with plenty of exclusions, too, such as pre-existing conditions, a change in plans or any trip that is longer than 60 days.